pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 )
 ```

-Note that the `id` column may never be used in your application code, but it is necessary to
+Note that the `id` column might not be needed for your application's logic, but it is necessary to
 facilitate synchronizing to CloudKit.

 <!--